yangit/flactyl/README.md

 - Choc hotswap
 - Rotary encoder
 - Ergogen for PCB with some custom scripts to generate `.bom` `.pos` files for jlcpcb.com SMT assembly service, and output outlines for easier 3d case designing
-- zmk with custom nodejs script to make layer declaration easier and more readable
+- zmk-config generator with custom NodeJS script to make layer declaration easier and more readable
 - Nice!Nano positioned right under the keys, hiding itself, without need for manual wiring (because of that PCBs are non reversible)
 - Can fit huge batteries
 - Magnetic stripe to securely fasten to the table